antoine-coulon/effect-introduction-paris-typescript/slides.md

 <br>

-> Effect is a generic data type representing a Program
+> The Effect generic data type is a description of a Program

 <div class="text-center">